taogen-docs/resources-of-learning/_cs-advanced-domains-resources.md

 - Web Animation Using JavaScript: Develop & Design by Julian Shapiro
 - The Web Testing Handbook by Steven Splaine, Stefan P. Jaskiel
 - Algorithms of the Intelligent Web by Douglas McIlwraith, Haralambos Marmanis, Dmitry Babenko

+Website Performance

+- Professional Website Performance: Optimizing the Front End and the Back End by Peter Smith

+Others

+- Oauth 2 in Action by Justin Richer
+- Bulletproof SSL and TLS: The Complete Guide to Deploying Secure Servers and Web Applications by Ivan Ristic

 <br>